 Its legends extend beyond fairies.
 According to Roman mythology, Juno grew tired of Jupiter conceiving children with other women – but not her.
 The goddess Flora touched a foxglove to her belly and breasts, and Juno conceived the god, Mars.

 All this from a plant that now gives us digitalis for heart medicine!

 Angel’s trumpet, or Brugmansia suaveolens to give it the proper name, is another member of the Solanaceae family.
-It’s toxic, but it’s unpleasant taste makes accidental poisoning rare.
-Some people make tea from the seeds, and this dodgy practice is what usually causes poisonings.
+It’s toxic, but its unpleasant taste makes accidental poisoning rare.
+Some people make tea from the seeds.
+This dodgy practice is what usually causes poisonings.
 It contains a lot of scopolamine, which gives it psychoactive properties.

 Some people even believe that Brugmansia is an ingredient in the powder used to make zombies!

 In more magical terms, Brugmansia can be used to encourage communication with the dead.
 It’s a little more dodgy than using a Ouija board.